 \section{Results}

-The row geometric mean (logarithmic least squares) method trivially meets monotonicity: a greater value of $a_{ij}$ increases the weight of alternative $i$, decreases the weight of alternative $j$, while preserves the weights of all other alternatives, at least before normalization.
-The case of the eigenvector method will turn out to be more complicated.
+The row geometric mean (logarithmic least squares) method trivially satisfies monotonicity: a greater value of $a_{ij}$ increases the weight of alternative $i$, decreases the weight of alternative $j$, while preserves the weights of all other alternatives before normalisation.
+The case of the eigenvector method turns out to be more complicated.